lsprangers/lsprangers.github.io/docs/transformer_and_llm/EMBEDDINGS.md

 - Tokenize our sentence input into Word Pieces
     - Will have some words get split into tokens like `embeddings -> [em, ###bed, ###ding, ###s]`
 - Load the pre-trained BERT model
-    - Set the model to `eval()` mode since we do not want to go through updating the base models weights for inference time
+    - Set the model to `eval()` mode since you do not want to go through updating the base models weights for inference time
 - Get the token ID's for each of these tokens from the pre-trained BERT state file
 - Create a segement embedding (can just be repeated 0's and 1's of same size as token embeddings) which represent what sentence these tokens are apart of
-    - In this scenario to embed one sentence we will most likely just have all 0's in our segment embedding
+    - In this scenario to embed one sentence you will most likely just have all 0's in our segment embedding
 - Pass the token and segment tensors through the BERT model
 - It will output all of it's hidden layers - these include multiple dimensions:
     - The layer number (13 layers)